NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 - **Global Options** are exposed in the CLI and can be used with `--<option>`.
 When you define a Global Option, its value is available everywhere (Hook Handlers, Hardhat Tasks, tests, etc.).

 - **Dependencies** specify other plugins that this plugin depends on.
 Hardhat guarantees that dependencies are loaded before the plugin itself.

+- **Conditional Dependencies** declare plugins that are loaded only if the user is already using certain other plugins, without forcing those to be loaded.

 ## Get started